DeneilSantiagoPayumo/Obsidian-Vault/International Relations/Notes/Bibliography Notes/Bringing the State Back In.md

 170

 War makes states - banditry, piracy, rivalry, policing, and war making.
-Mercantile capitalism and state making reinforced each other/
+Mercantile capitalism and state making reinforced each other.

 ## Double-Edged Protection